California must end the plague of human trafficking. This proposal can help - California Political Review

 Sadly, California is prime hunting ground for pimps and gangs to exploit human trafficking.
 There are a number of reasons for this including:

-- The state’s growing under-18 population.
+- The state?s growing under-18 population.

-- The state’s network of highways providing quick access to the rest of the nation, and
+- The state?s network of highways providing quick access to the rest of the nation, and

 - An increasing number of families with chaotic or dysfunctional homes due to financial problems or substance abuse.